kruchkamgar/sunlight_mapper/README.md

 ## Notes
 - apparently, people assume 1000W/m2 "light power" at 35˚ latitude: https://en.wikipedia.org/wiki/Nominal_power_(photovoltaic)
+- in lieu of better data, assume 1000W/m2 comprises the theoretical maximum light power at the Tropic of Cancer (23.5˚)
-- beyond 35˚ latitude, however, this nominal light power (theoretical maximum) should decline based on the angle of the panels—(which never situate directly under the sun) and Beer-Lambert–(out of scope)
+- beyond 23.5˚ latitude, however, this nominal light power (theoretical maximum) should decline based on the angle of the panels—(which never situate directly under the sun) and Beer-Lambert–(out of scope)
   - sine of the angle to find ratio visible compared to equatorial locations
   - angle taken from conversion of latitude between pole and equator
     - (forgetting the season, assuming season will average to no effect)